At Holy Trinity and S. Silas staff work closely with parents, children and other professionals to develop opportunities for all learners.

 CAMHS stands for Child, Adolescent and Mental Health.

-Trained in the scientist-practitioner model, Rachel is committed to delivering and developing interventions and services that are evidence-informed.
-Although she uses a variety of therapeutic models in her clinical work, Rachel has completed further training in systemic psychotherapy and a postgraduate diploma in cognitive behavioural therapies for children and adolescents.
+Claire is committed to delivering and developing interventions and services that are evidence-informed, and uses uses a variety of therapeutic models in her clinical work.
 She provides training, supervision and consultation for professionals from a range of agencies, and actively promotes and encourages shared decision making to ensure collaborative working with children, young people and their parents or carers.
+Claire’s work with the school is supported by Dave Meechan, who specialises in the mental health and wellbeing of children and adolescents.
+He supports school staff in developing approaches and interventions that promote children’s wellbeing.

 Michelle Stott – Educational Psychologist